Premiership of Justin Trudeau: Foreign policy

 Canada's Minister of Foreign Affairs was Mélanie Joly from October 2021 to May 2025.

 Trudeau enjoyed good relations with the United States under Democratic President Barack Obama, despite Trudeau's support for the Keystone Pipeline which was later rejected.
 Trudeau's first foreign policy challenges included respecting his campaign promise to withdraw Royal Canadian Air Force support from the Syrian civil war and to welcome 25,000 Syrian war refugees.

 The Trudeau government signed the Arms Trade Treaty in 2019, The government also signed the Declaration on the Rights of Indigenous Peoples in 2021.
 In 2016 the Trudeau government promised to sign the Optional Protocol to the Convention against Torture.

 Canada's relationship with the United States changed under Republican president Donald Trump.
 Notably, there was the renegotiation of the North American Free Trade Agreement to create the United States–Mexico–Canada Agreement, in which Canada made significant concessions in allowing increased imports of American milk, weakening Canada's dairy supply management system.
-Donald Trump also implemented tariffs on Canadian steel and aluminum, to which Trudeau retaliated by imposing tariffs on American steel, aluminum and a variety of other American products.
+President Trump also implemented tariffs on Canadian steel and aluminum, to which Trudeau retaliated by imposing tariffs on American steel, aluminum and a variety of other American products.

 Canada's relationship with China also deteriorated under Justin Trudeau, beginning with the arrest of Meng Wanzhou at the Vancouver International Airport in December 2018 at the request of the United States, and the arrest of Michael Spavor and Michael Kovrig in China 12 days later.
 Both countries requested the release of their nationals, which they saw as political prisoners.
 Justin Trudeau claimed he did not have the authority to free Meng Wanzhou, as his policy was to respect Canada's extradition treaty with the United States.
 After over 1000 days of imprisonment, these three individuals were released at the exact same time in September 2021.